Author: Jarod Bona

 After a trail of similar issues over the years, the question again landed in the Supreme Court’s lap in a case called Leegin in 2007.
 In a highly controversial decision that led to backlash in certain states, the Supreme Court lifted the per se veil from these controversial vertical agreements and declared that, at least as far as federal antitrust law is concerned, courts should analyze resale price maintenance under the rule of reason (mostly).

-You can read more about Leegin and how courts analyze these agreements in our prior article.
+You can read more about Leegin and how courts analyze these agreements here.
 And if you want to learn more about how certain states, like California, handle resale price maintenance agreements, you can read this article.
 Finally, if you are looking for a loophole to resale price maintenance agreements, read our article about Colgate policies and related issues.

 Now that you are done with the extra reading, we can move on.